offthehandle/MemoryPlayer/README.md

 ```

 ### Configuration
 Memory Player exchanges information between pages on the URL using a query string.
-Enable HTML 5 mode and configure `$locationChangeSuccess` to configure this communication.
+Enable HTML 5 mode and configure `$locationChangeSuccess` to setup this communication.
 ```javascript
 angular.module('myModule', ['MemoryPlayer'])
   .config(['$locationProvider', function ($locationProvider) {